EfrainRodriguez/stepnc/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the ISC license.
 See the [LICENSE](https://github.com/EfrainRodriguez/step-nc/blob/master/LICENSE). file for more information.